Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Related work

 \subsection{Transfer learning in medical imaging}

-Transfer learning has become a key approach in medical imaging, addressing the challenge of limited data sizes in medical imaging \cite{cheplygina2019cats,litjens2017survey,kim2022transfer}.
+Transfer learning has become a key approach in medical imaging, addressing the challenge of limited dataset sizes in this domain \cite{cheplygina2019cats,litjens2017survey,kim2022transfer}.
 In short, a model is first trained on the \emph{source dataset}, and then fine-tuned on the \emph{target dataset}.
 In this process, there are several factors influencing the results, such as the datasets, model architectures, evaluation metrics, and fine-tuning strategies, which makes it challenging to compare results or draw general conclusions.

 In practice, transfer learning approaches are often reduced to testing arbitrary fine-tuning configurations without clear justifications \cite{hemelings2020accurate}, or not describing them completely \cite{valkonen2019cytokeratin,han2018deep}.
-This reflects a broader pattern observed in the machine learning community, where development of novel algorithms often takes precedence over the critical examination of datasets, which are frequently treated as neutral or objective benchmarks \cite{birhane2021values,sambasivan2021everyone}.
+This reflects a broader pattern observed in the ML community, where development of novel algorithms often takes precedence over the critical examination of datasets, which are frequently treated as neutral or objective benchmarks \cite{birhane2021values,sambasivan2021everyone}.